-Covanta will design, construct and operate the Durham York Energy Centre, a municipally-owned 140,000 tonne-per-year Energy-from-Waste (EfW) facility in the Clarington Business Park, in the Durham Region of Ontario, Canada.
+Covanta is the operator of the Durham York Energy Centre, a municipally-owned 140,000 tonne-per-year Energy-from-Waste (EfW) facility in the Clarington Business Park, in the Durham Region of Ontario, Canada.

-This site provides information on construction progress, on schedule for completion at the end of 2012, jobs, Covanta’s community involvement, as well as background information explaining the state of the art EfW technology Covanta will employ to operate the Durham York Energy Centre.
+This site provides information on the facility, Covanta’s community involvement, as well as background information explaining the state of the art EfW technology employed at the Durham York Energy Centre.

-For detailed information on the history of the Durham York Energy Centre, please visit the Durham Region’s waste management website - http://www.durhamyorkwaste.ca/project_index.htm
+For detailed information on the operations of the Durham York Energy Centre, please visit Durham Region’s website - http://www.durhamyorkwaste.ca.

-- Process 140,000 tonnes of post recycled waste per year for the regions of Durham and York, which is approximately 35 truckloads a day.
+- Processes 140,000 tonnes of post recycled waste per year for the regions of Durham and York, which is approximately 35 truckloads a day.

-- Meet the most stringent environmental standards and reduce greenhouse gas emissions by keeping waste out of landfills, generating electricity, and recovering metals for recycling.
+- Meets the most stringent environmental standards and reduce greenhouse gas emissions by keeping waste out of landfills, generating electricity, and recovering metals for recycling.

-- Create nearly 700 direct and indirect jobs during construction and more than 40 permanent plant operator jobs when the Centre comes online.
+- Created nearly 700 direct and indirect jobs during construction and more than 40 permanent jobs

-- Reduce the amount of waste ending up in landfills.
+- Reduces the amount of waste ending up in landfills.